JNPRAutomate/ansible-junos-evpn-vxlan/roles/overlay-evpn-qfx-l3/README.md

           vni_id: 		    # VNI associated to this vlan
           network:  	    # Physical IP address of the IRB -- ONLY for L3 devices
           mask: 			     # Netmask of the IRB -- ONLY for L3 devices
+          vip_ip:         # IP address used to generate Virtual IP in each VNI -- ONLY for L3 devices
+          local_ip:       # IP address used to generate local IP in each VNI -- ONLY for L3 devices

 # Default parameters
 ## All default parameters are available [here](defaults/main.yaml)